cvidhyac/learn-helm/README.md

       name: "unknown"
     {{- end }}
 ```

 Example values.yaml

 ```yaml
 serviceAccount:
   create: true
   orgLabel: hr
 ```

 ### Helm Scopes

 - `.` character helps navigate scope hierarchy.
 Default is root scope.
-- The `with` keyword helps provide shortcuts to the scope hierarchy where it could be very deep.
+- The `with` conditional helps provide shortcuts to the scope hierarchy where it could be very deep.
-  - Eg. to access `.Values.app.ui.fg.name`, `.Values.app.ui.db.name`, enclose them in a `with` block.
+    - Eg. to access `.Values.app.ui.fg.name`, `.Values.app.ui.db.name`, enclose them in a `with`
+      block.
 - Use `$.` to access a root scoped variable from within a `with` scoped block.

 ```shell